lm4552/lm4552.github.io/pages/projects/README.md

 # Projects

-The type of projects I work on in my freetime can be roughly calssified into the following groups:
+The type of projects I work on in my freetime can be roughly classified into the following groups:

 - Microcontroller projects:
     - a